Remotion/Cinema4D_2026_Plugins/README.md

 ---

-SuperTracer is a powerful C++ plugin for Maxon Cinema 4D 2026 that generates advanced spline networks by tracing the motion and proximity of objects, points, and Thinking Particles in real-time.
+SuperTracer is a powerful C++ plugin for C4D 2026 that generates advanced spline networks by tracing the motion and proximity of objects, points, and Thinking Particles in real-time.

 [SuperTracer v1.0](https://github.com/Remotion/Cinema4D_2026_Plugins/releases/tag/SuperTracer1.0)